-Grades on Kiddom reflect student’s overall understanding of skills assessed.
+Grades on Kiddom reflect a student’s overall understanding of skills assessed.
 Let’s explore how overall student mastery is calculated.

 All grades carry equal weight in calculating student mastery.
 This is the default setting.